Can I Have Different Passwords for YouTube and Gmail?

 I have at least three.
 Smile

-You could have one Google account you use only for Gmail, ignoring YouTube, and another that you use for YouTube, mostly ignoring Gmail.
+You could have a Google account you use only for Gmail, ignoring YouTube, and another that you use for YouTube, ignoring Gmail.

 Each account would have its own email address and password.
 They would be completely separate.

-Since the account you would use for YouTube would have its own email address, you can’t really ignore its Gmail completely — YouTube notifications would get sent to it, for example — but you can choose to not use that email address for anything else.2
+Since the account you use for YouTube would have its own email address, you can’t really ignore its Gmail completely — YouTube notifications would get sent to it, for example — but you can choose not to use that email address for anything else.2

 Switching accounts